Best GLP-1 for Seniors: Safest Options, Real Costs, Medicare, and Top Programs

 That's not just a weight loss finding.
 That's a cardiovascular protection finding.
 And in March 2024, the FDA approved Wegovy specifically for cardiovascular risk reduction in adults with obesity or overweight and established heart disease.

-Why this matters for Medicare: Because Wegovy now has an FDA-approved cardiovascular indication, Medicare Part D can cover it for eligible patients — not for weight loss alone, but for cardiovascular risk reduction.
-And starting July 2026, the Medicare GLP-1 Payment Demonstration will allow participating Medicare beneficiaries to pay just $50/month for GLP-1 medications (with broader BALANCE model coverage following in January 2027 for Part D).
+Why this matters for Medicare: Because Wegovy has an FDA-approved cardiovascular indication, Medicare Part D can cover it today for eligible patients — not for weight loss alone, but for cardiovascular risk reduction.
+And if your prescription is for weight management, the new Medicare GLP-1 Bridge (below) opens July 1 at $50/month.

-Your move: If you have established cardiovascular disease plus obesity or overweight, ask your cardiologist or primary care doctor about Wegovy for the cardiovascular indication.
-This could be your most affordable path.
+Your move: If you have established cardiovascular disease plus obesity or overweight, ask your cardiologist or primary care doctor about Wegovy under the cardiovascular indication.
+This could be your most affordable path — available right now, no waiting for July.

 If You're on Medicare or a Fixed Income